 - 1. Student must earn a cumulative GPA of 2.0 or higher overall and in all major courses. - 2.
-Student must complete a final exit examination. - 3.
-All students applying for admission must submit the following information for permanent records: - a.
-Official transcripts of all previous academic work to include credit hours achieved in lecture and laboratory courses. - b.
-Official documentation of graduation from an accredited high school, high school equivalent, or earned credits from a post-secondary institution. - c.
-Application for admission to the Forensic Science Program. - d.
-A personal statement. - e.
-Three letters of recommendation. - f.
-A formal interview with the Forensic Science faculty is required. - g.
 Transfer credit: A maximum of 60 hours of transfer credits will be accepted towards the Forensic Science degree.
 No credit will be accepted for science and mathematics courses taken more than ten (10) years earlier.